Application Process for School Counseling Program

 - Takes responsibility for one's own behavior

 - Shows an appreciation of diversity and similarity

 - Shows caring, concern, and patience

 - Demonstrates appropriate professional ethics

 - Shows an appreciation for knowledge and skill in the profession

-- Shows appropriate engagement with the teaching (counseling), learning, and
+- Shows appropriate engagement with the teaching, learning, and mentoring process

 - Demonstrates the ability to collaborate with others

-- The excitement of teaching, learning, and mentoring.
-We value teaching (counseling) as an exciting profession that promotes the autonomy and continued growth of the student as a learner and of the teacher as a professional.
-In our practice we support and model mentoring student with student, teacher with student, and teacher with teacher.
-The teaching (counseling)/learning process responds sensitively to the needs of the students and provides on-going assessment for the mastery of competencies (teacher = counselor in this context).
+- We value counseling as an exciting profession that promotes the autonomy and continued growth of the student as a learner and of the counselor as a professional.
+In our practice we support and model mentoring student with student, counselor with student, and counselor with counselor.
+The counseling/learning process responds sensitively to the needs of the students and provides on-going assessment for the mastery of competencies.

 In addition to the items listed above, international applicants must submit the items listed below: